Integrity and Ethics Office

 The Code of Conduct for Elected Officials Bylaw 26M2018 establishes rules a Member of Council must follow in the discharge of their office and the powers and procedure of the Integrity Commissioner in exercising oversight over Members of Council.

 This Bylaw meets the Municipal Government Act R.S.A.
 2000, c.
 M-26 requirement for The City of Calgary to establish a bylaw code of conduct governing the conduct of members of Council.

 Integrity Commissioner and Ethics Advisor

 The City of Calgary is the first municipality in western Canada to create an independent Integrity Commissioner.
-Within the Integrity and Ethics Office, the Integrity Commissioner is responsible for investigating and adjudicating potential ethics matters related to City Council where she sees fit.
+Within the Integrity and Ethics Office, the Integrity Commissioner is responsible for investigating and adjudicating potential ethics matters related to City Council when she receives a complaint.
 How the Integrity Commissioner receives, investigates and adjudicates complaints is set out in Part 3 of the Code of Conduct for Elected Officials Bylaw.

 To learn more about The City’s Integrity Commissioner and Ethics Advisor roles and the biographies of the persons filling those roles, please visit Integrity and Ethics Office Roles and the Integrity and Ethics Office terms of reference.

 To learn more about the rules councillors must follow, view the Code of Conduct for Elected Officials.
 The Integrity commissioner does not have the authority to investigate council members who were not re-elected.